TexasInstruments/edgeai-robotics-sdk/docker/setting_docker_ros1.md

     ```
     user@pc:~/j7ros_home$ ./docker_build_ros1.sh
     ```
-    It may take some time to build the Docker image.
+    It may take some time building the Docker image.
 Once the "docker run" completes, the resulting Docker image can be listed with `docker images`.

 3. ROS network setting: We need to set up two environment variables that will be passed to the Docker container and used to configure ROS network settings.
 Please update the following two lines in `setup_env_pc.sh`:
     ```